Type to search

 Share

 Shure has been in the microphone game a long time— since 1932, in fact.
-Over the years, they’ve built a reputation as one of the best microphone manufacturers on the market, with stalwarts like the Shure SM56 and Shure SM58 cementing their spots performance history.
+Over the years, they’ve built a reputation as one of the best microphone manufacturers on the market, with stalwarts like the Shure SM56 and Shure SM58 cementing their spot’s performance history.

-With a product line up that’s known to be the best among the best, you can expect that expectations for the Shure SM7 are high, and this mic meets every last one of them.
+With a product lineup that’s known to be the best among the best, you can expect that expectations for the Shure SM7B are high, and this mic meets every last of them.
 The SM7B mic is famous for being the mic Michael Jackson used when he recorded his hit “Thriller”.
-With the SM7 mic’s dynamic range and natural sound it’s no surprise that this ranks among the best dynamic vocal microphones in the world.
+With the SM7 mic’s dynamic range and a natural sound, it’s no surprise that this ranks among the best dynamic vocal microphones in the world.
 Read on to find out why.

 About the SM7B Microphone